War elephant: North Africa

 Since the late 1940s, a strand of scholarship has argued that the African forest elephants used by Numidia, the Ptolemies and the military of Carthage did not carry howdahs or turrets in combat, perhaps owing to the physical weakness of the species.
 Some allusions to turrets in ancient literature are certainly anachronistic or poetic invention, but other references are less easily discounted.
-There is explicit contemporary testimony that the army of Juba I of Numidia included turreted elephants in 46 BC.
-This is confirmed by the image of a turreted African elephant used on the coinage of Juba II.
-This also appears to be the case with Ptolemaic armies: Polybius reports that at the battle of Raphia in 217 BC the elephants of Ptolemy IV carried turrets; these elephants were significantly smaller than the Asian elephants fielded by the Seleucids and so presumably African forest elephants.
+There is contemporary testimony that the army of Juba I of Numidia included turreted elephants in 46 BC.
+This is backed by the image of a turreted African elephant used on the coinage of Juba II.
+This also appears to be the case with Ptolemaic armies: Polybius reports that at the battle of Raphia in 217 BC the elephants of Ptolemy IV carried turrets; these elephants were significantly smaller than the Asian elephants fielded by the Seleucids.
 There is also evidence that Carthaginian war elephants were furnished with turrets and howdahs in certain military contexts.

 Farther south, tribes would have had access to the African savanna elephant (Loxodonta africana oxyotis).
 Although much larger than either the African forest elephant or the Asian elephant, these proved difficult to tame for war purposes and were not used extensively.
-Asian elephants were traded westwards to the Mediterranean markets with Sri Lankan elephants being particularly preferred for war.
+Asian elephants were traded westwards to the Mediterranean markets, with Sri Lankan elephants being particularly preferred for war.

 Perhaps inspired by the victories of Pyrrhus of Epirus, Carthage developed its own use of war elephants and deployed them extensively during the First and Second Punic Wars.
-The performance of the Carthaginian elephant corps was rather mixed, illustrating the need for proper tactics to take advantage of the elephant's strength and cover its weaknesses.
+The performance of the Carthaginian elephant corps was mixed, illustrating the need for proper tactics to take advantage of the elephant's strength and cover its weaknesses.
 At Adyss in 255 BC, the Carthaginian elephants were ineffective due to the terrain, while at the battle of Panormus in 251 BC the Romans' velites were able to terrify the Carthaginian elephants being used unsupported, which fled from the field.
-At the battle of Tunis however the charge of the Carthaginian elephants helped to disorder the legions, allowing the Carthaginian phalanx to stand fast and defeat the Romans.
-During the Second Punic War, Hannibal famously led an army of war elephants across the Alps, although many of them perished in the harsh conditions.
-The surviving elephants were successfully used in the battle of Trebia, where they panicked the Roman cavalry and Gallic allies.
-The Romans eventually developed effective anti-elephant tactics, leading to Hannibal's defeat at his final battle of Zama in 202 BC; his elephant charge, unlike the one at the battle of Tunis, was ineffective because the disciplined Roman maniples simply made way for them to pass.
+At the battle of Tunis the charge of the Carthaginian elephants helped to disorder the Roman legions, allowing the Carthaginian phalanx to stand fast and defeat them.
+During the Second Punic War, Hannibal led an army of war elephants across the Alps.
+Many of them perished in the harsh conditions but the surviving elephants were successfully used in the battle of Trebia, where they panicked the Roman cavalry and Gallic allies.
+The Romans eventually developed effective anti-elephant tactics, leading to Hannibal's defeat at his final battle of Zama in 202 BC; his elephant charge, unlike the one at the battle of Tunis, was ineffective because the disciplined Roman maniples made way for them to pass.